 O Gimbras is one of the most popular restaurants in Faro, serving a range of local Algarve dishes including local seafood and regional meat and fish stews.
 It's not the cheapest place to eat in Faro, but the quality is excellent.

-There are several good restaurants within the historical centre including Tertúlia Algarvia for Mediterranean fare and Restaurante Vila Adentro.
+There are several good restaurants within the historical centre including Tertulia Algarvia for Mediterranean fare and Restaurante Vila Adentro.
 Alternatively, you'll find several options in the cobbled shopping streets that lead away from the marina and park.
 Le Marquis, for example, is a delightful restaurant housed in a 17th century farmhouse with an elegant courtyard dining area.
 It's not cheap but the food and wines merit the extra cost.
 Gengibre e Canela (Ginger and Cinnamon) is a popular vegetarian restaurant in the city centre which serves a tasty buffet lunch.

 Another popular option would be the food hall at Forum shopping centre - a great place to take the kids if you want to escape from the sun.
 You'll find a wide range of cuisines and everything from snacks to main meals here, including Joshua's Shoarma Grill, which has plenty of vegetarian dishes including falafel.
+Vegetarians should also check out Alef Burger Bar where unusually for the Algarve Veggie burgers are available.

 Locally caught fresh fish is the speciality of the restaurants in the marina - look out for "Arroz Marisco" which is an Algarve seafood and rice stew.